qrohlf/qrohlf.github.io/_drafts/adventure-theres-an-app-for-that.md

 ---
-title: Adventure: There's an App for That
+title: "Adventure: There's an App for That"
 layout: post
 date: 2014-03-08
 ---